blackmirroxx/runes/README.md

 ```
 ner skeppen var gjorda av tre, var mennen gjorda av xtaavl.
 ```
 The reverse is far from perfect but good enough XD. x is sometimes translated as ᛊ but also as ᚲᛊ.
-This is an issue I need to work on.
+I chose the x =  ᚲᛊ, as it is more consistent.
+Unfortunatelly, old scriptures, do not always follow this rule -.-

 **Features:**
 - Handles all your special rules for ä, ö, ü, å, ø, æ, th, sk, sj